 The WARBURTON family home seems to have been in Palmerston Street.
-Thomas Warburton was born in 1820 and with his son, Joseph Warburton, born 1848, operated a watch making business, Thomas Warburton & Son, at least between 1857 and 18781.
+Thomas Warburton was born in 1820 and with his son, Joseph Warburton, born 1848, operated a watch making business, Thomas Warburton & Son, at least between 1857 and 1878.
 In 1881 Thomas was living in Palmerston Street and Joseph in Park Street, (although the 1901 census shows Joseph in Palmerston Street – infuriatingly no numbers given).
-I believe Joseph married a Hannah LUCAS, also a Bollington name, and later generations adopted that name as a christian name.
+I believe Joseph married a Hannah LUCAS, also a Bollington name, and later generations adopted that name as a Christian name.
 Joseph’s son, Isaac Warburton, born 1884, who began in the family business, became associated with philanthropic activities under the name Lucas Warburton.
-He was a member of Bollington Urban District Council for 25 years and Chairman in 1921-22; was much concerned with Education – he was a Governor of the County High School for Girls in Macclesfield and Correspondent Manager of Water Street Council School – Health Care – he was joint secretary of the Bollington and District Nursing Association – and he was also Chairman of the Oliver Trust2.
+He was a member of Bollington Urban District Council for 25 years and Chairman in 1921-22; was much concerned with Education – he was a Governor of the County High School for Girls in Macclesfield and Correspondent Manager of Water Street Council School – Health Care – he was joint secretary of the Bollington and District Nursing Association – and he was also Chairman of the Oliver Trust.

-There was another family: John Warburton and Son of Bollington, who were watch makers.
+There was another family: John Warburton & Son of Bollington, who were watch makers.
 I have seen an 1897 watch bearing their insignia.
 I am certain this family must be related to those mentioned above but I know nothing about them.
 I am sure the family association with Bollington goes back before 1820 and that they wound clocks for the gentry – I have a clock, dating in part to the seventeenth century, which was given to one of my ancestors by the Lowthers of Shrigley Hall.

 I am interested to learn as much as I can about the Warburton and Lucas families.